Michelle Bachelet

-Bachelet, a physician who has studied military strategy at the university level, previously served as the Health Minister and Defense Minister under her predecessor, Ricardo Lagos.
-She is a separated mother of three and identifies as an agnostic.
-She speaks English fluently and has some proficiency in German, French, and Portuguese.
+Bachelet, a physician with studies in military strategy, also held positions as Health Minister and Defense Minister under President Ricardo Lagos.
+She is a separated mother of three and identifies as agnostic.
+In addition to her native Spanish, she is fluent in English and has proficiency in German, French, and Portuguese.

 Family background

 Bachelet is the second child of archaeologist Ángela Jeria Gómez (1926–2020) and Air Force Brigadier General Alberto Bachelet Martínez (1923–1974).

-Bachelet's paternal great-great-grandfather, Louis-Joseph Bachelet Lapierre (1820–1864), was a French wine merchant from Chassagne-Montrachet who immigrated to Chile with his Parisian wife, Françoise Jeanne Beault, in 1860.
+Bachelet's great-great-grandfather, Louis-Joseph Bachelet Lapierre (1820–1864), was a French wine merchant from Chassagne-Montrachet who immigrated to Chile with his Parisian wife, Françoise Jeanne Beault, in 1860.
 He was hired as a wine-making expert by the Subercaseaux vineyards in Santiago.
 Bachelet Lapierre's son, Germán, was born in Santiago in 1862 and, in 1891, married Luisa Brandt Cadot, a Chilean of French and Swiss descent.
-They gave birth to Alberto Bachelet Brandt in 1894.
+They had a son, Alberto Bachelet Brandt, born in 1894.

-Bachelet's maternal great-grandfather, Máximo Jeria Chacón, of Spanish (Basque region) and Greek heritage, was the first person to receive a degree in agronomic engineering in Chile.
+Bachelet's maternal great-grandfather, Máximo Jeria Chacón, of Spanish (Basque) and Greek heritage, was the first person in Chile to earn a degree in agronomic engineering.
 He founded several agronomy schools in the country and married Lely Johnson, the daughter of an English physician working in Chile.
-Their son, Máximo Jeria Johnson, married Ángela Gómez Zamora and had five children, with Bachelet's mother being the fourth.
+Their son, Máximo Jeria Johnson, married Ángela Gómez Zamora, and they had five children, with Bachelet's mother being the fourth.

 Early life and career

 Childhood years

 Bachelet was born in La Cisterna, a middle-class suburb of Santiago.
 She was named after French actress Michèle Morgan.
 Bachelet spent many of her childhood years traveling around her native Chile, moving with her family from one military base to another.
 She lived and attended primary schools in, among other places, Quintero, Antofagasta, and San Bernardo.
-In 1962, she moved with her family to the United States, where her father was assigned to the military mission at the Chilean Embassy in Washington D.C.
+In 1962, she moved with her family to the United States, where her father was assigned to the military mission at the Chilean Embassy in Washington, D.C.
 Her family lived for almost two years in Bethesda, Maryland, where she attended Western Junior High School and learned to speak English fluently.

 Returning to Chile in 1964, she graduated in 1969 from Liceo Nº 1 Javiera Carrera, a prestigious girls' public high school, finishing near the top of her class.
-There she was class president, a member of the choir and volleyball teams, and part of a theater group and a band, "Las Clap Clap," which she co-founded and which toured around several school festivals.
+There she was class president, a member of the choir and volleyball teams, and part of a theater group and a band, "Las Clap Clap", which she co-founded and which toured around several school festivals.
 In 1970, after obtaining a relatively high score on the university admission test, she entered medical school at the University of Chile, where she was selected in the 113th position (out of 160 admitted applicants).
 She originally intended to study sociology or economics, but was prevailed upon by her father to study medicine instead.
 She has said she opted for medicine because it was 'a concrete way of helping people cope with pain' and 'a way to contribute to improve health in Chile.'